rault/rails-backbone-example/README.md

 end
 ```

 This code now describes the relationships better because a spatula does not "own" an order line.
 Nor does an order line really belong to a spatula.
 An order line refers to one particular spatula.
-If *has_one* wasn't included the spatula_id still exists for the order line as an attribute, but since its been included it can be referred to as an object like so:
+If *has_one* wasn't included the spatula_id still exists for the order line as an attribute, since *has_one* is included it can be referred to as an object like so:

  > o = Order.first